FabricMC/fabric-docs/develop/items/custom-data-components.md

 Data Components replace NBT data from previous versions with structured data types (i.e. components) which can be applied to an `ItemStack` to store persistent data about that stack.
 Data components are namespaced, meaning we can implement our own data components to store custom data about an `ItemStack` and access it later.
 A full list of the vanilla data components can be found in this [Minecraft snapshot changelog](https://www.minecraft.net/en-us/article/minecraft-snapshot-24w09a).

+The page also covers the general usage of the components API which also applies to vanilla components.
+You can see and access the definitions of all vanilla components in the `DataComponentTypes` class.

 ## Registering a Component {#registering-a-component}

 As with anything else in your mod you will need to register your custom component using a `ComponentType`.
 This component type takes a generic argument containing the type of your component's value.
 We will be focusing on this in more detail further down.